pulse-3400/pulse-3400.github.io/_posts/2018-05-12-cameratiming.md

 C2 is a 50MHz clock.
 It has a duty cycle of 50%.
 Use this clock instead of CLOCK_50 because the other clocks are phase-locked to this clock.

 C0, C1, and C2 are used as inputs to the RAM M9K module, the VGA Driver module, and the image processor module.
-To determine which one, look at what the clock is being used for and decide how fast reading and writing needs to happen.
+To determine which one to use, look at what the clock is being used for and decide how fast reading and writing needs to happen.

 ### Timing Diagram
 Here is an example of a timing diagram.
 In this example, a new row begins after 2 bytes are read and a new frame is ready to be read after 3 rows.